 Findings in the current study indicate that the ACDI-Corrections Version II juvenile assessment is a valid test that distinguishes between low risk and severe risk juvenile offenders.
-Moreover, the inclusion of dynamic factors (violence, adjustment, stress management) in the ACDI-Corrections Version II enhances the predictive capabilities of recidivism and identifies areas of offender needs, strengths and possible treatment targets.
-This study confirms the validity and reliability of the ACDI-Corrections Version II and provides evaluators with a tool for assessing seven domains associated with juvenile risk.
+Moreover, the inclusion of dynamic factors (violence, adjustment, stress management) in the ACDI-Corrections Version II enhances the predictive capabilities of recidivism and identifies areas of offender need and treatment targets.
+These findings add to the existing literature on juvenile offender rates of reoffending.